msi-ris/Tutorials/rnaseq_cmd.md

 of gene expression profiles.
 Such metadata are not often deposited with public data, so be cautious when analyzing data from the SRA with no technical metadata.

+In regard to point **2**, most RNAseq alignment should be done with HISAT2 or STAR.
+STAR requires that you build a special index for each read length that you wish to align, so we cannot provide general instructions here.
+Kallisto can be used for transcript quantification, but is not a general purpose alignment tool for epxression analysis - you should only use Kallisto if your reads and reference genome have **very few** expected sequence differences.
+Most studies fall outside of this case, so we do not recommend it for general RNAseq analyses.
+Several packages and statistical models exist for identifying differentially expressed genes, but we recommend EdgeR or DESeq2 because they implement robust models and have well-documented features.

 For point **3**, the nature of the data from microarrays is fundamentally different from that of RNAseq.
 Microarrays use hybridization, which is a